-The Risk Committee assists the Board in its oversight of M&T's risk management function, including the strategies, policies, procedures and systems established by management to identify, assess, measure and manage the major risks facing M&T. In discharging its duties of risk oversight, the Risk Committee provides input to management on risk appetite, risk profile and regulatory requirements and approves the effectiveness of M&T's risk management framework.
-Messrs.
-Hawke (Chairman), Cunningham, Geisel and Ledgett served as members of the Risk Committee during 2020, and each currently serves as a member.
-The Risk Committee held 16 meetings in 2020, including two joint meetings with the Audit Committee.
+The Risk Committee assists the Board in its oversight of M&T's risk management function, including the strategies, policies, procedures and systems established by management to identify, assess, measure and manage the major risks facing M&T. In discharging its duties of risk oversight, the Risk Committee provides input to management on risk appetite, risk profile and regulatory requirements and assesses the effectiveness of M&T's risk management framework.
+Ms. Godridge and Messrs.
+Cunningham, Geisel, Ledgett and Sadler (Chairman) served as members of the Risk Committee during 2021, and each currently serves as a member.
+In April 2021, Ms. Godridge and Mr. Sadler were appointed to the Risk Committee and Mr. Sadler replaced former director John D. Hawke, Jr. as Chairman of the Risk Committee.
+The Risk Committee held 19 meetings in 2021, including three joint meetings with the Audit Committee.
 See "Board's Role in Risk Oversight" above for more information about the Risk Committee's role in assisting the Board in its oversight of risk management functions.

-Regulation YY promulgated by the Federal Reserve Board ("FRB") in 2014, requires that publicly traded bank holding companies with total consolidated assets of \$50 billion or more must maintain a risk committee chaired by an independent director and include at least one member meeting the FRB standards of experience in identifying, assessing and managing risk exposures of large, complex financial firms commensurate with the company's structure, risk profile complexity, activities and size (a "risk management expert").
-The Board, based upon the recommendation of the NCG Committee, after reviewing all relevant facts and circumstances, determined that Messrs.
-Cunningham and Geisel each is a "risk management expert."
+Regulation YY promulgated by the Federal Reserve Board ("FRB"), requires that publicly traded bank holding companies with total consolidated assets of \$50 billion or more must maintain a risk committee chaired by an independent director and include at least one member meeting the FRB standards of experience in identifying, assessing and managing risk exposures of large, complex financial firms commensurate with the company's structure, risk profile complexity, activities and size (a "risk management expert").
+The Board, based upon the recommendation of the NCG Committee, after reviewing all relevant facts and circumstances, determined that Ms. Godridge and Messrs.
+Cunningham, Geisel and Sadler each is a "risk management expert."